-This is consistent with students' increased difficulty getting into their first-choice major, a decline in the percentage of students who know a faculty member well enough to request a letter of recommendation, and a reduction in the percentage of students who would, knowing what they know today, choose to attend the UC campus at which they enrolled.
+This phenomenon is consistent with students' increased difficulty in getting into their first-choice major, a decline in the percentage of students who know a faculty member well enough to request a letter of recommendation, and a reduction in the percentage of student who would, knowing what they know today, choose to attend the UC campus at which they enrolled.
 (See Display 6.)

-DISPLAY 6: Indicators of the Student Experience
+Display 6: Indicators of a Declining Student Experience